X

 Interdisciplinary Collaboration

-Promote collaboration between different disciplines and areas of expertise to bring diverse perspectives and expertise into the prototyping process.
+Promote collaboration between different disciplines and areas of expertise to bring diverse perspectives into the prototyping process.
 Interdisciplinary collaboration allows for more comprehensive solutions and fosters innovative ideas.

 Workshop Formats for Prototyping Sessions